blukatdevelopment/UnchainedWorldsOld/development.md

 ### Illustrate cultures volume 2: culture 10

 ### Finish Setting guide: Crucible
+- Add a section of phrases/profanities
+- Add a section of races (and their relationships to culture and body type)

 ### Finish book_of_maladies.md
 Put some positive mutations in the first 25% of the list, diversify middle of